tadas-subonis/dev-tasubo-com-blog/_drafts/2020-04-21-tests-and-design-in-software.md

 won't be sure that you've found all methods/functions that can or are supposed to modify the data in one nice place (class).

-It's worth pointing out, that it doesn't mean that the code is OOP if you are using OOP language - mediocre developers often throw out the concepts of encapsulation, cohesion, and low coupling through the window in OOP languages like Java or C#.
+It's worth pointing out, that it doesn't mean the code is OOP if you are using OOP language - mediocre developers often throw out the concepts of encapsulation, cohesion, and low coupling through the window in OOP languages like Java or C#.

 # Immutable Object Oriented Programming